 Deal by deal carry is also bad for venture funds.
 This is because general partners tend to only pay attention to the winners in a portfolio and ignore the rest.
 This is already common in hedge and equity funds, but new to venture capital funds.
 Supporters cite that only a few winners exist in a fund, so it's not a terrible way to figure carry.

-Carry is also figured by equity in the fund.
-Interest is based on limited partners' capital contribution.
+Carry is also figured by the equity in the fund.
+Interest is based on limited partners' capital contributions.
 Twenty percent of this becomes allocated to carry.

 Frequently Asked Questions

 - Can you receive carried interest before the sale of the venture capital fund?

 In most cases, general partners can take profits from early success in the fund.
 However, if the fund fails and becomes unprofitable, the partner must pay the money back.
 This is referred to as "clawback."
 Carry can also be put in escrow accounts until the sale of the fund.

 - What amount of carried interest is usually paid to general partners?

 Traditionally, carried interest totals 20 to 25 percent of the profits.
 This total is large compared to the management fee.
 It represents the majority of a general partner's income.
 Carried interest is also vested over the life of the fund to ensure constant fund management.
 Some venture capital managers also get compensation through the Two and Twenty principles.
 This states that they get a 2 percent management fee and 20 percent of profits.

 Venture capital funds do not guarantee carried interest.
 Only the management fee is covered.